 Participation Requirements For All Fellows

-All Fellows receiving funding for 2016-17 are required to (1) Attend the Fellows Summit, held in the Chicago area August 11-13 to learn about the program and get an introduction to entrepreneurship education (don't worry, a big crowd of us go up from SLU), (2) Attend monthly one-hour WebEx national calls (a.k.a.
+All Fellows receiving funding for are required to (1) Attend the Fellows Summit, if and when held to learn about the program and get an introduction to entrepreneurship education (don't worry, a big crowd of us go up from SLU), (2) Attend monthly one-hour WebEx national calls (a.k.a.
 Coffee Cup Sessions typically held Friday at 10am) to find out what other schools are doing, get training on techniques to use in your classes and discuss what is happening with the other SLU Fellows, (3) Post to the ColemanFellows.com website your before-and-after syllabi, program notes, or details of the work you've done as a Fellow, as well as complete mid-year and end-of-year surveys.

 Coleman Endowed Professor of Entrepreneurship